 Example of a roof-mounted solar panel system.[/caption]

-Most solar panels are installed on roofs, and most installers use this type of mount.
+Most people choose to have solar panels for metal roofs, and most installers use this type of mount too.
 For installations where the weight of the solar panels is low, flush mounts are used.
 This method uses a metal bracket on each side of the solar panel, holding it above the surface of the roof.
 There is usually at least 2-4 inches of space allowed between solar panels and the roof so that plenty of air can flow beneath the panels, keeping them cool.
 Overheated solar panels do not perform as efficiently and will not last as long.

 An example of self-ballasted photovoltaic solar panels.[/caption]